51st state

+A United States flag with 51 stars.
+According to the Flag Act of 1818, a new star must be added to the United States's flag for every new state admitted to the Union, and therefore a 51-state United States may have a flag similar or identical to the flag displayed above.

-"51st state" is a phrase used in the United States to refer to the idea of adding an additional state to the current 50-state country.
+"51st state" is a phrase used in the United States to refer to the idea of adding an additional state to the current 50-state nation.
 Proposals for a 51st state may include granting statehood to one of the U.S. territories or Washington, D.C., splitting an existing state, or annexing part or all of a sovereign country.
 The U.S. has not admitted any new states to the union since 1959, when both Alaska (on January 3) and Hawaii (on August 21) were admitted.
 Before that, no states had been admitted since Arizona in February 1912.
-Before Alaska and Hawaii became U.S. states, the equivalent expression was "the 49th state": for example, the National Movement for the Establishment of a 49th State was a 1930s movement that sought to create a primarily Black state in the Southern United States.
+Before Alaska and Hawaii became U.S. states, the equivalent expression was "the 49th state".
+For example, the National Movement for the Establishment of a 49th State was a 1930s movement that sought to create a primarily Black state in the Southern United States.